Galois cohomology of a number field is Koszul: Introduction

 A product of the form $\{a_{q_u},k_j\}$ either vanishes or is supported in $u$ and~$q_u$, and there exists at least one nonvanishing product of such form for every~$u$.
 Taken together with the monomials containing $a_p$, this product generates the subspace of all elements supported inside the set of valuations in the above list together with the valuation~$u$.
 The products $\{a_{q_u},a_{r'}\}$ and $\{a_{q_u},a_v\}$ are contained in this subspace, so they are linear combinations of smaller monomials.
 Taken together for all~$u$, the products we have mentioned up to this point generate the subspace of all elements supported inside the set of valuations~$p$, \ $q_u$, \ $r'$, and all the nonarchimedean valuations from~$S$.
 The products $\{k_{j_1},k_{j_2}\}$, \ $\{k_j,a_{r'}\}$, \ $\{k_j,a_v\}$, \ $\{a_{r'_1},a_{r'_2}\}$, and $\{a_{r'},a_v\}$ are contained in this subspace, so they are also linear combinations of smaller monomials.

 The product $\{a_{q_u},a_{r''}\}$ is supported inside the set of three valuations~$u$, \ $q_u$, and $r''$, so one can easily see that at most one such product belongs to the set of surviving monomials~$T$, and this can only happen if the support of this product contains~$r''$.
 On the other hand, recall that it is only the $\Gamma_1$\+valued filtration on $\KM_1(K)/l$ rather than the basis itself that determines the set~$T$.
-The filtrations does not change if we assume that for those valuations~$r'$ whose Frobenius element is trivial in $\Gal(K[\sqrt[l]{K_S}]/K)$ the element $a_{r'}$ is chosen in such a vay that its image in $W_S$ is trivial.
-For every valuation~$r''$, there exists a valuation~$r'$ with the above property such that the Frobenius element of~$r'$ in $\Gal(K[\sqrt[l]{a_{r''}}]/K)$ is nontrivial.
-Then the product $\{a_{r'},a_{r''}\}$ in $\KM_2(K)/l$ is supported in $r'$ and~$r''$, and nonzero.
-For every~$r''$, the set $T$ contains the minimal of the products $\{a_{q_u},a_{r''}\}$, \ $\{k_j,a_{r''}\}$, and $\{a_{r'},a_{r''}\}$ whose support contains~$r''$; the above argument shows that such a monomial exists.
+The filtration does not change if we assume that for those valuations~$r'$ whose Frobenius element is trivial in $\Gal(K[\sqrt[l]{K_S}]/K)$ the element $a_{r'}$ is chosen in such a way that its image in $W_S$ is trivial.